Daryl Clark

-He played for the Castleford Tigers (Heritage № 915) in the Super League between 2011 and 2014.
+He has previously played for the Castleford Tigers and Warrington Wolves.

 Background

 Clark was born in Castleford, Yorkshire, England.
 He is of Scottish descent.

 He attended Airedale High School and played amateur rugby for Fryston Warriors.

 Playing career

+Castleford Tigers

-He started his professional career with hometown club Castleford, making his début in February 2011.
+Clark started his professional career with hometown club Castleford, making his début in February 2011.
 He made 21 appearances in his first season at the club, and was rewarded with a five-year contract.

-He played in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.
+Clark played in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.

+Warrington Wolves

 In August 2014, it was confirmed that Clark had been signed by Warrington for a fee of £185,000.
 In his final season with the club, he won the 2014 Steve Prescott Man of Steel award.

-He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.
+Clark played in the 2016 Challenge Cup Final defeat against Hull F.C. at Wembley Stadium.

-He played in the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+Clark played in the 2016 Super League Grand Final defeat against Wigan at Old Trafford.

-He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.
+Clark played in the 2018 Challenge Cup Final defeat against the Catalans Dragons at Wembley Stadium.

-He played in the 2018 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+Clark played in the 2018 Super League Grand Final defeat against Wigan at Old Trafford.